Gregory Sonnenberg, The Henry R. Erle, M.D.-Roberts Family Associate Professor of Medicine

 Summary

-- Dr. Sonnenberg has been at the forefront of interrogating the function, regulation and therapeutic potential of tissue resident ILC3s, for mediating chronic intestinal inflammation
+- Dr. Sonnenberg has been at the forefront of interrogating the function, regulation, and therapeutic potential of a newly characterized population of tissue resident T- cells called group 3 innate lymphoid cells, or ILC3s.

 Technical Overview

-- ILC3s produce heparin-binding EGF-like growth factor (HB-EGF) which can protect intestinal epithelium from TNF-induced cell death
+- ILC3s express the growth factor HB-EGF which protects intestinal epithelia from TNF-induced cell death and mitigates inflammation

 Market Opportunity